zhutoutoutousan/A-study-note-as-a-beginner/computer-science/terminology-CS.md

 ## NP-complete problems

 # O
+## OS
+- OS: Operating system
+- Primary purposes
+  - Protect the hardware from misuse by runaway applications
+  - Provide applications with simple and uniform mechanisms for manipulating complicated and often wildely different low-level hardware devices.
 ## OS kernel
 ## OS-level virtualization
 - OS-level virtualization is an operating system paradigm in which the kernel allows the existence of multiple isolated user space instances.